pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

     ![](images/200/PictureSelfServe13.png)

-- It can take about 15 minutes the first time the build image is used for start and provision the needed software.
+- It can take about 15 minutes the first time the build image is used, as the image must be started, and then the needed software is provisioned in the image.
 Once the status changes to **Building**, you can optionally click the **Build Log** button to view the build logs.

     ![](images/200/PictureSelfServe14.png)